eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 		\cite{WikipediaContributors2018a15}.
 	- Each column of a row/table requires data value(s) of a specific data type \cite{WikipediaContributors2018a15}.
++ A **record** (or **structure**, **struct**, or **compound data**) is a basic **data structure** \cite{WikipediaContributors2018a16}.
+	- Rows of a database and spreadsheets are
+	- "**Data structures** serve as the basis for **abstract data types** (**ADT**). `The ADT defines the logical form of the data type.
+The data structure implements the physical form of the data type.'
+		\cite{WikipediaContributors2018a17}"
+		* "An **abstract data type**, a data structure that is defined indirectly by the operations that may be performed on it, and the mathematical properties of those operations (including their space and time cost)" \cite{WikipediaContributors2018a17}
+		* "In computer science, an **abstract data type** (**ADT**) is a mathematical model for data types, where a data type is defined by its behavior (semantics) from the point of view of a user of the data, specifically in terms of possible values, possible operations on data of this type, and the behavior of these operations.
+This contrasts with data structures, which are concrete representations of data, and are the point of view of an implementer, not a user."
+			\cite{WikipediaContributors2018a18}
+		* "Formally, an ADT may be defined as a "class of objects whose logical behavior is defined by a set of values and a set of operations";[1] this is analogous to an algebraic structure in mathematics.
+What is meant by `behavior' varies by author, with the two main types of formal specifications for behavior being axiomatic (algebraic) specification and an abstract model;[2] these correspond to axiomatic semantics and operational semantics of an abstract machine, respectively.
+Some authors also include the computational complexity (`cost'), both in terms of time (for computing operations) and space (for representing values)."

 "A **database segment** is a database object that occupies physical space,
 	such as table data and indexes/indices" \cite{WikipediaContributors2018z}.